Liedo/Liedo.github.io/index.md

 [git](https://git-scm.com).

-We will also use [MathJax](https://www.mathjax.org/) to interpret correctly the Latex code included in the pages (just change the _layouts/default.html file by adding right before the header the following lines:
+We will also use [MathJax](https://www.mathjax.org/) to interpret correctly the Latex code included in the pages.
+Simply change the "_layouts/default.html" file by adding the following lines before the header:

 ```
 <script type="text/x-mathjax-config">MathJax.Hub.Config({tex2jax: {inlineMath: [['$','$'], ['\\(','\\)']]}});</script>
 ```

 ```
 <script src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML" type="text/javascript" ></script>
-)
 ```

-Does $$ \LaTeX $$ work here?  $$ \phi $$.
-It is working well, but it seems that you can only insert mathematical expressions, like
+Jekyll's default markdown parser, kramdown, requires you to use ```$$ ... $$``` for both inline and display style, so you could  insert mathematical expressions such as
 ``` $$ \phi $$
 ```
-Equation arrays and other possibilities offered by $$ \LaTeX $$ will not be correctly interpreted by MathJax.
+, and it will be interpreted as $$ \phi $$.
+However, I am not sure how we could use other possibilities offered by $$ \LaTeX $$, e.g. the use of equation arrays, and make sure MathJax interprets them correctly.

 With [GitHub Pages](https://pages.github.com), you just write things in